Kubernetes vs OpenShift: 5 Key Differences

 The web interface of OpenShift also provides a way to manage roles and servers with just a few clicks.

 Kubernetes can also give you access to a web-based user interface.
 But it's not preinstalled.
 It's an add-on that you have to install and configure yourself.
 And the configuration steps are rather complicated.
 It's also tricky to secure this web-based user interface.
-Experienced developers and admins can do it.
-But it might be an intimidating task for beginners.
+Experienced developers and admins can do it, but it might be an intimidating task for beginners.

 2. Security